 - Active human and animal labs currently employing 22 undergraduate assistants

-- Two book chapters and 7 journal articles published in the past year
+- Two book chapters and seven journal articles published in the past year

 - Four presentations a the Society for Neuroscience over the past two years

-Megan Kraynok: Assistant Professor of Psychology (4 years in ONU)
+Megan Clegg-Kraynok: Associate Professor of Psychology (4 years in ONU)

 Teaching interests: Developmental psychology, sleep, adolescence, aging, health psychology